elcajon-dev/repository-stable/vscode/DOCS.md

 more severe level, e.g., `debug` also shows `info` messages.
 By default, the `log_level` is set to `info`, which is the recommended setting unless you are troubleshooting.

-### Option: `packages`

-Allows you to specify additional [Ubuntu packages][ubuntu-packages] to be installed in your shell environment (e.g., Python, PHP, Go).

-**Note**: _Adding many packages will result in a longer start-up time for the add-on._

-### Option: `init_commands`

-Customize your VSCode environment even more with the `init_commands` option.
-Add one or more shell commands to the list, and they will be executed every single time this add-on starts.

 ## Resetting your VSCode settings to the add-on defaults